Ricci solitons and curvature inheritance on Robinson-Trautman spacetimes: Introduction

-The principal moto of this article is to investigate the curvature inheritance, Ricci solitons and collineations with different curvature tensors such as Ricci, conharmonic, projective curvature tensor.
-The different aspects of Ricci solitons has been recently studied by Ahsan et al. \cite{Ahsan2018,AliAhsan2013, AliAhsan2015}, Shaikh et al. \cite{SMM2022,SCM2021, SCM2021yamabe, SDAA2021, SMM2021, SM2021}, Blaga \cite{Blaga2016}.
-But Ricci solitons in various spacetimes remain to be investigated yet.
+Following the resolution of Hamilton's theorized conjuncture, the issue of finding the generalization of Ricci soliton has gained significant importance.
+The notions of almost Ricci soliton, $\eta$-Ricci soliton, almost $\eta$-Ricci soliton are quite noteworthy among such generalizations.
+General relativity encountered several applications of almost Ricci solitons, as demonstrated by Duggal \cite{Duggal_2017}.
+The different aspects of Ricci solitons and its generalizations have been recently studied by Ahsan et al. \cite{Ahsan2018,AliAhsan2013, AliAhsan2015}, Blaga \cite{Blaga2016} and Deshmukh et al. \cite{Deshmukh_2011, Deshmukh_2019, Deshmukh_2020}, Shaikh et al. \cite{SMM2022,SCM2021, SCM2021yamabe, SDAA2021, SMM2021, SM2021}.
+But the nature of Ricci solitons on RT spacetime remains to be investigated yet.
 Therefore, a natural question arises: whether RT spacetime admits Ricci solitons or not?
 If so, then what would be the nature of such solitons or under which conditions it admits Ricci solitons and collineations?
 The answer of these questions have been given in the present paper.
-The technique of the present article is unconventional as we have calculated various components of different related tensors of Ricci solitons and collineations from the RT metric and then we have checked and verified the concerned governing equations with the help of a program developed by the present authors in Wolfram Mathematica.
+The main objective of this article is to investigate whether the RT spacetime admits curvature inheritance, Ricci solitons and collineations with different curvature tensors such as Ricci, conharmonic, projective curvature tensor under certain conditions.
+The technique of the present article is unconventional as we have calculated various components of different related tensors of Ricci solitons and collineations from the RT metric, and then we have checked \& verified the concerned governing equations with the help of a program developed by the first author in Wolfram Mathematica, which is explored elegantly in entire Section 6.\\

 The outline of the paper is delineated in the following ways: Section 2 is devoted to the basic rudiments of the geometric and curvature properties of RT spacetimes.
 Section 3 deals with the investigation of several Ricci solitons on RT spacetime and their nature.
 It is shown that under various conditions RT spacetime can be exhibited as an example of almost Ricci soliton, almost $\eta$-Ricci soliton, almost gradient $\eta$-Ricci soliton.
 Section 4 is engaged with the investigation of the inheritance and collineations with respect to Riemann (resp.
 Ricci, Weyl conformal, projective, concircular and conharmonic) curvature tensor.
+The conclusion of this article along with a discussion of potential future research have been included in Section 5.
+Finally, the last section ``Appendix" is solely devoted to the methodology, which provides a gradual analysis of the Wolfarm Mathematica program with the implementation techniques of the program codes in the present study.